 Symptoms of panleukopenia can include:

 The virus also causes a marked decrease in white blood cells, leaving affected cats susceptible to a secondary bacterial infection.
-Dehydration and secondary bacterial infections are often life-threatening.
+Dehydration and secondary bacterial infections are often life-threatening in these instances.

-When pregnant queens are infected in early to mid-pregnancy, stillbirth is the usual result.
-When infection occurs late in pregnancy, the kittens may survive but the virus may affect their brain development, causing the kittens to be born with a condition called " cerebellar hypoplasia," which has effects on the kittens' coordination.
+When pregnant cats are infected in early to mid-pregnancy, their kittens are usually stillborn.
+When infection occurs late in pregnancy, the kittens may survive but the virus may affect their brain development, causing the kittens to be born with a condition called cerebellar ataxia which damages the part of the brain that affects motor control.

 Diagnosis of Panleukopenia

-There is no specific treatment for the virus, so treatment is aimed at managing the symptoms while cat's immune system fights the virus.
-Hospitalization is usually required, and fluids (e.g. by intravenous drip) are generally necessary to combat dehydration.
+There is no cure for the panleukopenia, so treatment is aimed at managing the symptoms while the cat's immune system fights the virus.
+Hospitalization is usually required, and intravenous fluids are usually necessary to stave off dehydration.
+This can be costly, so be sure you're prepared to pay for several weeks of treatment, and that your cat has a good chance of survival.

-Antibiotics may be used to prevent or fight secondary bacterial infections, and medication to reduce vomiting may also be used.
+Antibiotics will not affect the virus, but your veterinarian may prescribe them to prevent or fight secondary bacterial infections, and medication to reduce vomiting may also be used.
 In severe cases, blood transfusions may be necessary.

 Keeping kittens and cats indoors and away from other unvaccinated cats is the best way to prevent exposure to the virus.